F5Networks/f5-telemetry-streaming/docs/validate.rst

 Validating a declaration
 ------------------------
-In this section, we show you how to validate a Telemetry Streaming declaration against the schema using Microsoft |vsc|.
+In this section, we show you how to validate a F5 BIG-IP Telemetry Streaming declaration against the schema using Microsoft |vsc|.
 Using this type of validation is useful when composing a declaration manually, or to check the accuracy of a declaration before deployment.

 For more information on editing JSON with Visual Studio Code, see |json|.